 The initial telephone call or visit to an Attorney’s office often is filled with anxiety and fear of the unknown.
-The professionals at my office are well trained, skilled and compassionate in helping clients overwhelmed with debt and or facing a foreclosure of their home.
+The professionals at our office are well trained, skilled and compassionate in helping clients overwhelmed with debt and or facing foreclosure of their home.
 The following information is designed to give you an idea of the information that you will need to provide should filing a Bankruptcy petition be the proper solution to your financial hardship.
 We DO NOT need all the information for your first visit.
 Compile what you can.
 DO NOT become overwhelmed.
 We are here to assist you.
 Should you retain our office, we will guide you through the maze of documents and information needed in a very methodical and organized manner.

 Required a valid drivers license

 Required Social Security Information